bastelgarage/ascii2dtmf-beta/README.md

-# DTMF ASCII Encoder for Arduino
+# DTMF ASCII Encoder / Decoder for Arduino

 Overview
 This Arduino project facilitates the encoding and decoding of the entire ASCII table (256 characters) into DTMF (Dual-Tone Multi-Frequency) tones.
 It's ideal for wireless or audio-based data transmission where using the DTMF system is required or preferred.